annaquaglieri16/Supporting-libsize-scripts-book/README.md

 # Supporting-libsize-scripts-book

-See https://github.com/annaquaglieri16/Supporting-scripts-library-size-RNA-Seq for deplyed gitbook
+See https://github.com/annaquaglieri16/Supporting-scripts-library-size-RNA-Seq for deployed gitbook